 - How you can prevent them from becoming damaged

-- The best places to keep your sports balls in the garage
+- The best place to keep your sports balls in the garage

 Clean Every Ball

 First and foremost, you need to clean each and every ball.
 Dirt and grime that builds up can create corrosion and foul odors.
 These issues can deteriorate the outside of the ball, making it useless.
-Furthermore, they can start to stink up the designated section of your garage over the months.
+Furthermore, they can start stinking up your garage over time.